NeoZett/BSER/README.md

 ## Abstract

 This project consists of a C standard and C++ standard, supporting both C++11 and C. Using records and schemas, you can build objects and catalogs.
-Through a catalog, you can specify different record type identifiers with different fields.
-This lets different object types with different fields subside in the same binary file.
+Through a catalog, you can specify different integral record identifiers with different fields.
+This lets different object types with different fields coincide through the same binary file.
 Each field can be of any size, with a macro defining the maximum size.
-To change the maximum binary field size you can explicitly define the macro called `BSER_MAX_FIELD_BYTES` either before you include the header or after you include the header.
+To change the maximum binary field size you can explicitly define the macro called `BSER_MAX_FIELD_BYTES` either before you include the header or after you include the header at the top of the file.

 There are also other configurable macros that you can define: